JuanGaleano/isochrone_osm_map_in_R/README.md

 ## Context

-Every year I teach a course in Harbour Space university, in Bangkok, called "From Data to Knowledge".
+Every year I teach a course at [Harbour Space University](https://harbour.space/), in Bangkok and Barcelona, called "From Data to Knowledge".
 The course is devote to introduce bachelor and master students in Data Science to some of the most common techniques for visualizing statistical data and producing Digital Cartgoraphy.
-In session 8 we review how to access Open Street Maps data from R, how to geocode indformation and how to access the OpenRouteService from OSM.
+In session 8 we review how to access Open Street Maps data from R, how to geocode indformationm how to access the OpenRouteService from OSM and how to create isochrones.

 ## Here you have a gpt-generated explanation of what is OpenRouteService